What Does Criminal Sexual Conduct 3rd Degree Mean?

 1. Victim is Mentally Incapacitated or Physically Helpless

-However, the charges will elevate to first degree CSC if the offender had accomplices who aided them in achieving sexual penetration or accomplish sexual battery against a mentally incapacitated or physically helpless victim.
+However, the charges will elevate to first-degree CSC if the offender had accomplices who aided them in achieving sexual penetration or accomplishing sexual battery against a mentally incapacitated or physically helpless victim.

 1. Relationship by Blood or Affinity

-If the statutory rape involves a complainant related by blood or up to fourth degree affinity to the accused, but is not their spouse, sexual penetration charge will be a criminal sexual conduct charge third degree.
+If the statutory rape involves a complainant related by blood or up to fourth-degree affinity to the accused but is not their spouse, the sexual penetration charge will be a criminal sexual conduct charge third degree.

 Nevertheless, if the victim held a position of authority over the accused, the offender could use it as a defense.